prajolshrestha/prajolshrestha.github.io/index.md

 layout: default
 title: Home
 ---
-# Quest for a Well-lived Life with Tech | Prajol Shrestha
+# Quest for a Well-lived Life with Tech | PRAJOL SHRESTHA

 Hey everyone I'm Prajol, and welcome to my corner of exploration!
 I am a research engineer focusing on the interface of cognition, signal processing  and intelligent autonomous system.